Vitamin D autocrine signaling - illustrated tutorialRobin Whittle email@example.com 2021-09-25

 by ribosomes [WP

-which work along each mRNA, following its instructions of which amino
+which work along each mRNA molecule, following its instructions of which amino

 acids to assemble into the protein chain.
 This is called translation

-When each ribosome reaches the other end of the mRNA, it has
+When each ribosome reaches the other end of the mRNA molecule, it has

 one chain, which folds of its own accord to become a complete single

 molecule of protein.
-This creates some number (I guess hundreds)
+This creates some number (I guess hundreds or thousands)

 of complete, operational, 1-hydroxylase enzyme molecules and